pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [Water Effects](https://www.nexusmods.com/skyrimspecialedition/mods/112762)

 ## Texture and Mesh (Late Order)
+[Faultier's PBR Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/125308): Download PBR Skyrim AIO 2k in the Main and Fixes in the Updates.\
 [Skeleton Replacer HD - SE](https://www.nexusmods.com/skyrimspecialedition/mods/52845): Download 1K version and Patch Collection.
 Choose ESPFE, with eye glow, soulcairnSkeletons AE in the main installer.
 Choose WACCF(EspfeWaccfForEspfePlugin) in the Patch Collection installer.\
 [Rally's Candlelight and Magelight Fix SE - VR](https://www.nexusmods.com/skyrimspecialedition/mods/36594): Choose No Glow for Candlelight, No Glow for Magelight, No Glow for Mysticism Patch in the installer.